 community contributions (such as implementing a Guix package manager or

 enhancing the existing brew support to bring it on par with Conda).

-As a community, we have decided that Conda is the one that best fulfills community’s needs.
+As a community, we have decided that Conda is the one that best fulfills the community’s current needs.
 The following are some of the crucial Conda features that led to this decision:

 Below we answer some common questions (collected by Lance Parsons):

-should be using Galaxy’s default dependency resolvers configuration file
+documentation.
+Most Galaxy administrators will be using Galaxy’s default dependency

 release 16.04, Galaxy has enabled Conda dependency resolution by default when

 Conda was already installed on the system.
 As of 17.01, Galaxy will also install

 Conda as needed when starting up.
 Having Conda enabled in